Matthew-Mosior/fasta-region-inspector/README.md

 ## Building the project
 This software was developed on an M1 mac.

-It has not been tested on other operating systems or chipsets, but should run perfectly fine on [Stack](https://docs.haskellstack.org/en/stable/README/)-supported Operating Systems, including:
+It has not been tested on other operating systems or chipsets, but should run perfectly fine on [Stack](https://docs.haskellstack.org/en/stable/README/)-supported operating systems, including:
 - Windows
 - MacOS
 - Ubuntu